The following article will explain how distance and heart rate are measured while open water swimming, provide useful tips and troubleshooting steps.

 End your exercise only after both your HR belt and watch are outside the water and your watch has picked up your heart rate – it is shown on the exercise view.
-When ending the exercise while either HR belt or watch are still under water, your heart rate data will not be synced to the watch.
+When ending the exercise while either the HR belt or the watch is still underwater, your heart rate data will not be synced to the watch.

 - Tip if you prefer using wrist heart rate: